notEvil/ranger-ext/smith_waterman/README.md

 It's a Command that matches user input against every file/directory name in the current directory.
 Files/directories are then put in order of degree of concordance and the cursor is set to the first, best matching, file/directory.
-The striped Smith-Waterman algorithm implemented in parasail (https://github.com/jeffdaily/parasail) and it's python binding parasail-python (https://github.com/jeffdaily/parasail-python) are used.
+It uses the striped Smith-Waterman algorithm implemented in parasail (https://github.com/jeffdaily/parasail) and made available by parasail-python (https://github.com/jeffdaily/parasail-python).
 See references below.

 ## Why ?